morse-simulator/morse/doc/morse/user/hooks.rst

 - ``component_modifier``: Lists the modifiers affecting each of the components.
   The value of the dictionary is a list, where each element is itself a list representing a modifier.
+Thus a single component can have multiple modifiers changing its data in sequence, following the order given here.
   Each modifier list has two elements: the name of the modifier and the name of the function to use.

 Example: